it-at-m/digiwf-project/content/ecosystem/contribution/contribution.md

 1. Documentation shall be in English only.
 Also, for all translations (German for example) the English documentation is  to be integrated.
 2. The documentation is located in the respective repository in the folder 'docs'.
-3. the sections of the documentation will be splitted into single sections.
-These are then included in the `readme.md` in the repo, as well as in the central documentation.
+3. The documentation should be split into single sections.
+These section should then be included in the `readme.md` inside the repository, as well as here in the central documentation.
 4. for each language a page must be created under `[language]/resources/modules`.
 The Markdown files from the repos are included via the component `DwfMarkdownLoader`.
 5. for the integration artifact an entry is created on the page `[language]/resources/modules/modules.md` (again please for all translations).
 6. in the folder `docs` should be (at least) the following contents: quickstart, architecture overview (if possible with picture), all